Franckyi/Wireless-Switch-Control/README.md

 ## Linking Process

-To link your controller to you switch, just select an empty slot in you hand, then Sneak + Right Click on the switch, and finally Sneak + Right Click on the controller.
+To link your controller to your switch, just select an empty slot in you hand, then Sneak + Right Click on the switch, and finally Sneak + Right Click on the controller.
 Notice that it only works in this order.

 ## Downloads